Narigo/scalajs-fun/README.md

 After fiddling around with this a bit more, I realized that `i` was set to `Var(0)` initially.
 Every update `* 2` made it be `0` again, so it does not update internally and therefore does not fire again.
 To prevent that, one should use the `.propagate()` method on the `Rx` / `Obs` that listens on `i`.

+When using [scala.rx](https://github.com/lihaoyi/scala.rx) version `0.3.0+`, it added Ownership context.
+This is used to prevent creating leaky `Rx` when nesting them.
+The documentation doesn't really say how to create a safe context, so in the current code, the line `implicit private val ctx = Ctx.Owner.safe()` is added to the App object as it doesn't seem to be possible to create this in the `main()` method itself.